 - Blog Mentorship – blog audits, brand audits, 1-on-1 mentoring, etc.

-I am very excited with this new direction of encompassing all of my passions.
+I am very excited about this new direction of encompassing all of my passions.

 3. Make my business legal

 At the end of 2016, I spoke with a lawyer to figure out the steps I need to take to make sure I am doing everything legally.
 I have a list of the forms, licenses, and next steps that I need to do for my state and county.

 4. Schedule a brand photo shoot

 So this is technically some of the homework for Be True, Brand You.
 Lucky for me, I have a photographer for a best friend.
 Once I create a brand board for some inspiration and choose my outfits, I will be working with her to pick a date and location.
 I am very excited to be getting professional photos done for my website.

 This has been on my list for a while and I have been brainstorming some ideas.
 It will most likely be design related and possible be tool specific.
 I have not decided yet, so if you have any feedback I would greatly appreciate it!